-The Intermediate Interactive Media: Moving Image Pathway has been specifically designed for students wishing to study a single creative subject plus GCSE English and Maths [if required], work experience, tutorial and personal and professional development.
+The Intermediate Level 2 Media: Moving Image and Audio Production Pathway has been specifically designed for students wishing to study a single creative subject plus GCSE English and Maths [if required], work experience, tutorial and personal and professional development.

 Digital media plays a key role in many areas of our everyday lives and is also an important part of the UK economy.
 There is a demand from employers for an increasingly skilled and technically literate workforce as more and more media products are produced digitally.

 The Intermediate Media programme will assess the application of creative media skills through their practical use.
 It will also provide you with essential knowledge, transferable skills and tools to improve your learning in other subjects.
 The aim is to enhance your employability when you leave education, contributing to your personal development and future economic wellbeing.